NilsDroste/nilsdroste.github.io/_posts/2017-09-11-ALTER-Net_Summer_School.md

 [Nicolas Dedonker](https://directory.unamur.be/staff/ndendonc), [Brooke Wilkerson](https://no.linkedin.com/in/brooke-wilkerson-3379a226), [Uta Fritsch](http://www.eurac.edu/en/aboutus/organisation/servicedepartments/press/pages/staffdetails.aspx?persId=10223), [Klara Winkler](http://www.uni-oldenburg.de/en/wire/ecoeco/team/klara-winkler-m-sc/) and [Emilie Crouzat](http://www-leca.ujf-grenoble.fr/pageperso/crouzate/) did an excellent job in guiding us through the participatory group work, being both considerably respectful and insightfully nudging.
 You did a great job.
 Thank you!

 ## Groupwork
-We were working on a project: "*H*ow to maintain w*ell*being and b*io*diver*s*ity in the upper Verdon Valley?"
-(Helios).
-Within 7 days we were to deliver an analysis of the current status quo including trends, develop scenarios, assess trade-offs and synergies, propose policy-measures and presenting the findings.
-A great task which - after we had settled for understanding it as a simulation without the need to do all these steps in all possible detail - became great fun!
+We were working on a project: "***H***ow to maintain w***ell***being and b***io***diver***s***ity in the upper Verdon Valley?" (***Helios***).
+Within 7 days we were to deliver an analysis of the current status quo including trends, develop scenarios, assess trade-offs and synergies, propose policy-measures and present the findings.
+A challenging task which - after we had settled for understanding it as a simulation without the need to do all these steps in all possible detail - became great fun!
 The original working group proposal looked like this:

 ![Helios Structure](pics/Helios_Structure.png)
 <p style="text-align: right;"><sub><sup>Source:[ALTER‐Net Summer School 2017